 How many radiators can a boiler handle?

 As a guide, if you have 12 radiators in a property, a 24-27kW output combi boiler will provide the required heat.
-Large sized combi boilers between 35-42kW output can handle up to 20 radiators.
-But if there are too many radiators in a system, they won’t all get hot enough for a room.
+Some of the larger combi-boilers, sized between 35-42kW output can handle up to 20 radiators, plus instant hot water demand from a couple of bathrooms.
 If you have a heat-only boiler, it will heat up even more radiators.

 If you have or want a system or regular boiler, they don’t need to be as big as they incorporate a separate hot water cylinder for heating and storage of water for domestic use.
 So a boiler between 27 and 40kW output would be sufficient for up to 20 radiators.

 How is boiler size measured?

+The size of the boiler is measured by the output of kilowatt – a unit of energy used to measure how much energy is given in the form of heat shown as kW.
 You should choose a slightly higher kW if you think the hot water demand will be higher.
 Don’t select a small than recommended boiler as you may face performance issues.

 When you are looking for a new system to install, there are many considerations that need to be taken into account.
 Some questions you should ask are: What are your heating and hot water habits?
 Are you looking to extend or add rooms?
 Where is your current heating system located etc.